 Typhoons usually hit Japan during the summer and fall, usually from May to October.

 The Okinawa Islands and Kagoshima region in the south are usually hit hardest by typhoons.
-Tokyo, Kyoto, and Osaka also get strong winds and heavy rains when typhoons hit.
+Tokyo, Kyoto, and Osaka may get strong winds and heavy rains when typhoons hit.
 Northern regions like Hokkaido tend to have fewer and weaker typhoons.

 Typhoons bring heavy rains and strong winds that can cause transportation cancellations.
 However, you can still visit Japan during typhoon season if you're prepared for any possible disruptions during your travels.